SRGSSR/playsrg-playfff/docs/README.md

 ## Installation

 A Java development environment with Maven is needed.
+To run the NodeJS server, `npm` and `python` (python 2) are needed as well.

 ## Release workflow